dougissi/counting-triangles/README.md

 Therefore, `S.dot(S).dot(S).trace() / 6` represents the number of triangles!

 ## Code Examples
-Below I have embedded the html version of a Jupyter notebook that demonstrates the example we've worked through here, as well as one additional example.
+Here is a [link](jupyter-notebook.html) to a full-page view of a Jupyter notebook that demonstrates the example we've worked through here, as well as one additional example.

-Here is a [link]({{ page.embedding_path }}) to a full-page view of the notebook.
-Or you can download a copy of the .ipynb file [here](/assets/counting_triangles/Counting Triangles in Node Graphs.ipynb).
+Or you can download a copy of the .ipynb file [here](Counting Triangles in Node Graphs.ipynb).